-There are many elements to the perfect wedding day but, other than the clothes and the ceremony, the food is one of the most memorable experiences for many guests, so you’ve got to get it right.
+There are many elements to the perfect wedding day and choosing the right catering for a wedding is certainly one of them!
+Good food and good entertainment will be some of the most memorable experiences for guests as well as you, so it’s important to get it right.
 Here are our top tips.

 Consider what type of wedding you want to have

-How formal you want your wedding to be will have an impact on what type of food you have.
+How formal you want your wedding to be will have an impact on what type of food and drink you have.
 If you decide to go for a buffet, then you will need to check that there is plenty of room for many people to be up at once and weaving through the tables and that there won’t be a big wait for food through queuing.
-If you opt for a sit-down meal with table service, this can be better, as everyone will be getting a predetermined meal, which won’t run the risk of everybody’s favourite item running out.
+This is typically why people opt for a sit-down meal with table service, as everyone will be getting a predetermined meal, which won’t run the risk of everybody’s favourite item running out.

 How many people are you having?

-The more people you are having, the more food you will need and the more expensive your catering can be.
-Sometimes this is solved by inviting people to the evening reception, instead of the wedding breakfast but you should also look into the wedding packages at your venue, as you may find that it’s not as expensive as you think.
+The more people you are having, the more food you will need and the more expensive your wedding catering is likely to be.
+Sometimes this is solved by inviting people to the evening reception, instead of the wedding breakfast but you should also look into the packages at your wedding venue, as you may find that their wedding catering options aren’t as expensive as you think.

 How long will your day be?